 READING A CHART – Candlesticks are a common chart type.
 Understanding how to read the chart is an important first step before learning strategies.

 BID-ASK SPREAD – This bid/ask spread is how prices move.
+Consider this article an optional one.
+If you are short on time, skip it.

 CONTROL RISK: An extension of placing entry orders is placing stop loss orders.
 A stop loss controls our risk on a trade.
 It is the point where we exit a trade at a loss because the stock didn’t do what we expected it to.
 To trade successfully, keeping losses small (relative to profits) is essential.
 Don’t skip this crucial step.
 We all like to think that our trades are sure bets, but they are not.
 Place a stop loss, so if the price goes the wrong way you won’t lose much.